-Learner-researcher, thinker, writer, Black Face blogger,
+Learner-researcher, thinker, writer, Black Face blogger, and an Indigenous human rights advocate for 27 years.

 Following community responsibility and Indigenous values (axiology) I publish in both popular cultural locations (aka grassroots publishing) and academic journals – the goal being to reach community people versus merely academicians.